-If the Short Inca Trail is fully booked, but you still desire to hike a 2 day trek to Machu Picchu, this trek will surely take your interest.
+If the Short Inca Trail is fully booked, but you still desire to hike a 2-day trek to Machu Picchu, this trek will surely take your interest.
 The trek, which lays close to Machu Picchu, takes you first to a lush zone of old plantations of coffee and fruits to later bring you to a thick cloud forest where the splendid mandor waterfall is located.
-This 12 metre high waterfall is a result of melted water of the nearby sacred yanantin mountain.
+This 12 meter high waterfall is a result of melted water from the nearby sacred yanantin mountain.
 Later on, another experience awaits us - a hike to Putucusi Mountain.
 To get there, you follow paths surrounded by orchid and bromelias beds as well as butterfly swarms.
 This area is also a habitat to mammals such as the spectacled bear and hundreds of bird species, many of them endemic.
-The trek is challenging as it includes many rocky steps and several vertical wooden ladders, the largest measures over 30 metres.
-Finally, we reach Putucusi (a budding zucchini/courgette in Quechua native language).
-Putucusi is a 2,560 metre (8,400 ft) high round-shaped mountain situated on the opposite, north-east side from Urubamba River to Machu Picchu.
-Its summit offers epic, breathtaking views of Machu Picchu, surrounding mountain peaks and valleys.
+The trek is challenging as it includes many rocky steps and several vertical wooden ladders, the largest measuring over 30 meters.
+Finally, we reach Putucusi (a budding zucchini/courgette in Quechua's native language).
+Putucusi is a 2,560 meter (8,400 ft) high round-shaped mountain situated on the opposite, northeast side from the Urubamba River to Machu Picchu.
+Its summit offers epic, breathtaking views of Machu Picchu, and surrounding mountain peaks and valleys.
 The summit sits in the clouds and seems almost surreal.

 We visit the long-expected mysterious Machu Picchu where you enjoy a guided tour which explains to you about its history and each unique area and structure.
 Then you hike Huayna Picchu (or Machu Picchu mountain) which gives you the opportunity to take a different perspective of panoramic pictures of the "Lost City of the Incas".

 Day 01: Hike to Mandor Waterfall and to Putucusi mountain